William Stryker Gummere: Career

 After graduating from Princeton in 1870 at the age of 18, Gummere studied law at his father's law office in Trenton and was admitted to the bar in 1873, the same year he received his A.M. from Princeton.
 Gummere received an honorary LL.D. in June 1902 from Princeton.
 In the Class of 1870's 20th reunion book, Gummere said he was a Republican.
 "Consequently," he added, "I have never held office.
 Republicans don't as a usual thing hold office in New Jersey."
 This pessimism proved premature because five years later a Democratic governor appointed Gummere to the Supreme Court of New Jersey, and six years after that a Republican governor appointed him Chief Justice, a position he held until his death 32 years later.

 Gummere became popularly known as "Dollar-a-life Gummere" after his July 1896 ruling in the Jersey City case Abram Graham vs. Jersey City Consolidated Traction Company where a child had been killed in a street railroad accident and the parents sued, seeking $50,000 compensation for the child's death, but Justice Gummere awarded a single dollar, ruling that that amount was the value of a child to its parents.
-Om appeal, Justice Gummere's verdict was overturned and the parents ultimately received $1,000 in 1901.
+On appeal, Justice Gummere's verdict was overturned and the parents ultimately received $1,000 in 1901.
 Gummere was appointed an associate justice of the New Jersey Supreme Court in February 1895.
 On January 28, 1901, he was appointed to the position of chief justice and sworn in as such on November 19, 1901, along with Mahlon Pitney who was sworn in on same day as associate justice.

-Gummere died of pneumonia on January 26, 1933, in Newark, New Jersey, and was buried there.
+Gummere died of pneumonia on January 26, 1933, in Newark, New Jersey, and was buried from historic Grace Church in Newark and interred in Princeton Cemetery.